 During December 2023 my family and I got to explore Paris and London.
-Among beautiful cathedrals, enchanting nights, and many fun activities. a particular element of this trip has stuck with me – my experience using the Eurostar Chunnel line, a high speed rail connection between Paris and London.
+Among beautiful cathedrals, enchanting nights, and many fun activities a particular element of this trip sticks with me: The Eurostar Chunnel line, a high speed rail connection between Paris and London.
 The ride was smooth, boarding was much less of a hassle than flying, the views of the picturesque French countryside were superb, there was constant cellular service, and the ride was quick.
-On this ride, a question was brought forth in my mind: Why isn’t high speed rail as prominent in the United States as it is in other developed countries?
+On this ride, a question emerged in my mind: Why isn’t high speed rail as prominent in the United States as it is in other developed countries?

-While some high speed rail developments exist in the Bay Area and northeast, no national network of high speed rail has been established in the U.S. High speed rail does seem like a good option for building out American infrastructure, but it has frequently struggled in America.
-High speed rail would be beneficial in the U.S. and has encountered significant struggles with continuous funding and political opposition.
+While some high speed rail developments exist in the Bay Area and northeast, no national network of high speed rail has been established in the U.S, despite its potential as a way to improve American infrastructure.
+High speed rail would provide benefits to the U.S. in terms of carbon emissions reduction and economic improvement, but has encountered significant struggles with political opposition.

-While repeatedly high speed rail has run into issues with delays and ballooning costs, it is an incredibly valuable piece of infrastructure in a 21st century economy but one almost entirely lacking in the United States.
+While repeatedly high speed rail has run into issues with delays and increased costs, it is a valuable piece of infrastructure in a 21st century economy.
 Despite the history of failure in America we need to find a way to overcome these issues or we will not achieve the benefits.

-America’s high speed rail network is incredibly lacking, causing America to lose out on potential benefits.
+America’s high speed rail network is underdeveloped, causing America to lose out on potential benefits.
 America’s high speed rail network has struggled to build out mileage, leaving it behind in the construction of this technology.
 Other developed countries have been able to take advantage of this new and important piece of infrastructure: “The potential of passenger rail certainly hasn’t been lost on other countries.
 Most of the developed world has a head start on high-speed rail transportation.
 From the bullet trains of Japan to the TGV in France, there have been fast trains around since the 1960s.
 In China alone, there are 26,000 miles of dedicated high-speed railways.
 And in the U.S.?
-The total amount of track where trains can reach 100 miles per hour or more: 375 miles” (“U.S. Cannot Afford to Derail Amtrak”).
+The total amount of track where trains can reach 100 miles per hour or more: 375 miles” (“More than”).
 Because high speed rail is beneficial and America is so lacking in it, it poses both a threat to America’s position and an enormous source of potential.
 Canada, which has a similar infrastructure profile to America, has also run into significant issues with developing high speed rail.
 Rapley asserts that Canada’s transportation network is struggling: “The share of the Canadian economy’s output invested in transportation infrastructure, which already sits at the lower end of the range of developed countries, skews toward maintaining existing roads.
-This still hasn’t prevented Canada from having one of the world’s longest average commute times.”
-Not investing in high speed rail nor diversifying a nation’s infrastructure profile in another way can cause additional costs when it comes to maintenance, a point that is relevant when it comes to America’s infrastructure profile.
+This still hasn’t prevented Canada from having one of the world’s longest average commute times” (Rapley).
+Investing in road infrastructure so heavily in Canada (a problem also common in America) is costly over the long term because highways are generally more expensive to upkeep per passenger compared to alternatives like high speed rail.
+America is at a disadvantage with its lack of high speed rail infrastructure.

 High speed rail would clearly be beneficial in America; but keeping in mind the current political climate and overall lack of support, combined with current struggles with the Bay Area development, the future of high speed rail in the U.S. seems bleak.
 Despite these struggles, investing in high speed rail remains a significant source of potential for the future, although we still have to live with missing out on potential benefits in the present.
 Until we can accept that the cost we pay for high speed rail will always be rewarded, the dream of a cleaner, closer, more connected America will not be realized.